Search Results

 Biography

-Brenda A. Lautsch is the Beedie Professor of Management and Organization Studies and Associate Dean, Faculty at SFU Beedie.
+Brenda A. Lautsch is the Beedie Professor of Management and Organization Studies at SFU.
 She received her doctorate in Industrial Relations and Human Resource Management from the M.I.T.
 Sloan School of Management, and holds a Masters in Industrial Relations from Queen's University.
 Her current research examines work-life relationships, how flexibility can be implemented to enhance work-life equality and inclusion, and how work and leisure can be more meaningful.
 Dr. Lautsch's book that helps individuals understand how to manage work-life challenges and flexibility is CEO of Me: Creating a Life that Works in the Flexible Job Age (Kossek and Lautsch, 2008 Wharton School Publishing).
 Her research has also appeared in numerous leading journals including Academy of Management Annals, Journal of ManagementIndustrial Relations and Industrial and Labour Relations Review.

 Research Interests